quicwg/load-balancers/draft-duke-quic-load-balancers.md

 server IDs, including potential future servers.

 The load balancer also selects a nonce length and an 16-octet AES-ECB key to use for connection ID decryption.
-The nonce length MUST be at least eight octets and no more than 16 octets.
-The nonce length and server ID length MUST sum to 18 or fewer octets.
+The nonce length MUST be at least 8 octets and no more than 16 octets.
+The nonce length and server ID length MUST sum to 20 or fewer octets.

 The load balancer shares these three values with servers, as explained in